26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \mathbf{u}^{(1)}\cdot\mathbf{u}^{(2)} &= \sum_{e\in c}\frac{A_{e, k}d_{e, k}}{2V_{c, k}}u_{e, k}^{(1)}u_{e, k}^{(2)} + \frac{A_{c, k + 1/2}\Delta z_{k - 1/2}}{2V_{c, k}}w_{c, k + 1/2}^{(1)}w_{c, k + 1/2}^{(2)}\nonumber\\ &+ \frac{A_{c, k + 1/2}\Delta z_{k + 1/2}}{2V_{c, k}}w_{c, k + 1/2}^{(1)}w_{c, k + 1/2}^{(2)}\tag{26.72}\label{eq:inner_c-grid_3d_deep} \end{align} \]

-as a discretization for the dot product.
+as the discretization for the scalar product.

 Therefore, the decision is made at this point to use a C-grid for the dynamic core to be developed in part VII.

 In the continuous case, for $N \geq 1$ prognostic variables $\psi_i$ with $1 \leq i \leq N$ there is a system of $N$ prognostic equations.
-If you linearize these, a linear coupled partial differential equation system is created.
-If you don't include any external forcings, it is homogeneous.
-If one uses a plane wave $\psi_i = \newhat{\psi}_i\exp\left(i\mathbf{k}\cdot\mathbf{r} - i\omega t\right)$ with $\newhat{\psi}_i\in\mathbb{C}$ for each of the prognostic variables, a homogeneous linear system of equations for the complex amplitudes is created $\newhat{\psi}_i$.
-This is an eigenvalue problem for frequency $\omega$.
+Linearizing these, a linear coupled system of partial differential equations arises.
+If no external forcings are included, it is homogeneous.
+If one inserts a plane wave $\psi_i = \newhat{\psi}_i\exp\left(i\mathbf{k}\cdot\mathbf{r} - i\omega t\right)$ with $\newhat{\psi}_i\in\mathbb{C}$ for each of the prognostic variables, a homogeneous linear system of equations for the complex amplitudes $\newhat{\psi}_i$ arises.
+This is an eigenvalue problem for the frequency $\omega$.
 The eigenvalues can be found by setting the characteristic polynomial (the determinant) of this system of equations to zero.
-According to the Law of Algebra, the characteristic polynomial has complex, but not necessarily different, zeros.
-Each of the different zeros corresponds to a branch of the dispersion relation.
+According to the fundamental theorem of algebra, the characteristic polynomial has $N$ complex, though not necessarily distinct, zeros.
+Each of the distinct zeros corresponds to a branch of the dispersion relation.

 \[ \begin{align} m = \frac{N - 4}{2}, \end{align} \]